 Many migraine attacks are triggered by stress.
 Stress prevention can, therefore, be a therapeutic approach to prevent attacks.
 In one study, the participants’ migraine attacks decreased by 1.4 per month, were 2.9 hours shorter, and the pain was perceived as less intense.

-Meditation: Balm for mind AND body
+Meditation: Balm for mind and body

 In summary, most of the effects of meditation listed are due to the intense reduction of stress combined with improved (self-) perception.

 During the meditation, we learn to control our thoughts, to balance the emotional world, and ultimately discover the depths of our being.
-This is probably the biggest difference to common relaxation methods.
+This is probably the biggest difference between common relaxation methods.
 With regular meditation, the body releases less stress-promoting cortisol that can attack and permanently damage critical areas in our brains.
-At the same time, areas of the brain are strengthened that positively influence our behavior and let us go through life more calmly.
+At the same time, areas of the brain are strengthened that positively influence our behaviour and let us go through life more calmly.
 When we reduce stress through meditation, we are not only psychologically better, but we are and will stay physically healthier.